 - Let it soak: Broccoli salad is best when the dressing has some time to absorb into the broccoli crowns and other ingredients.
 If you can, let rest for at least one hour.
 Or prep a day ahead.

-If looking for an onion free dressing, try my coleslaw dressing for this broccoli salad.
+ONION FREE DRESSING – Try my coleslaw dressing for this broccoli salad.

-To make nut free, replace the almonds with pepitas or more sunflower seeds.
+NUT FREE – Replace the almonds with pepitas or more sunflower seeds.

 Keywords: easy broccoli salad, healthy broccoli salad recipe, vegan broccoli salad